GifZeb/GettingStarted/README.md

-# This is a dummy.

 ## Don't consider this file for any project files.
-## There are some few important stuff if you forget how to use GitHub.
+## Some few important stuff if you forget how to use GitHub.